Frequently Asked Questions

 Can I use my financial aid to study abroad?

 Yes.
 If you are accepted to participate in a Babson-sponsored study-abroad program, you will be able to apply your financial aid, with the exception of Federal Work-Study, toward your costs.
-In addition, there are Study Abroad Stipends that are awarded to students who receive need-based grants from Babson.
-Eligible students receive a stipend of $1,000 to participate in a semester-abroad program and up to $2,000 for an off-shore course offered by the Glavin Office of International Programs.
-There is a $3,000 total stipend funding limit per eligible student.
+In addition, there are Education Abroad Grants that are awarded to students who receive need-based grants from Babson.
+Eligible students receive $1,000 to participate in a semester-abroad program and up to $2,000 for an off-shore course offered by the Glavin Office of International Programs.
+There is a $3,000 total funding limit per eligible student.

 What can I do in the case of a financial emergency?